jeremythille/simple_todolist_ng2/README.md

 # TodolistNg2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.

-It is used in the NodeJS course I give at the Nomades worksho in Geneva.
+It is used in the NodeJS course I give at the Nomades workshop in Geneva, 2017-03.

 # How to run

-You need to install MongoDB, create a `todolist` database and a `todos` collection.
+You need to install and run MongoDB, create a `todolist` database and a `todos` collection.

 Then :